Alvin-Jomo/dukaYangu/README.md

 # duka
-an website to help manage small dukas
+a website to help manage small dukas